-Thank you for being a loyal customer, Gaye!
+Thank you for being a loyal customer of 9 years Maury!

 I think that getting the home warranty was the best thing that I could have done.
 This warranty has bailed me out a few times and with a small deductible.
 I am really happy with my warranty.
 If this was offered for renewal at a reasonable rates I would like to renew my policy.

 Original review: March 15, 2017